 In Proverbs, we find a solid treatise on theology, with an angle on practical righteousness.
 Mankind’s relationship to God is emphasized in how man views God’s laws, how he responds to those laws, and how his responses affect his life.

 The book discusses how one relates to himself: in character, in speech, in money, and many other facets of one’s life.
 Proverbs shows how that relationship will determine happiness and satisfaction and peace… or the reverse.

 Finally, it gives rich instruction on how we should relate to one another, as people.
 The roles of members in a family and the relationships between friends are qualified, showing how certain actions breed peace and love, while others destroy it.

-Proverbs is not a book of absolutes.
+The book of Proverbs is not a book of absolutes.
 It is not a book of inflexible laws.
-Rather, it is a work of general truth, meaning that while there are specific exceptions to principles found therein (as there are exceptions to most axioms of truth), the Proverbs clearly show the character of God and His blessings from striving to obey Him.
+Rather, it is a work of general truisms, meaning that while there are specific exceptions to principles found therein (as there are exceptions to most axioms), the Proverbs clearly show the character of God and His blessings from striving to obey Him.

 Ultimately, in the grand scheme of things, the rules and principles found in Proverbs prove true.
 Every life that follows these concepts receives the benefits of them, not only in this life, but even more so in the life to come.